 About Vocational Education and Training (VET)

-Vocational Education and Training (VET) allows you to do nationally recognised training as part of your VCE or VCAL.
-Studying VET enables you to combine general and vocational studies, explore career options and pathways, learn in the workplace and develop skills that prepare you for the workforce and further study.
+Vocational Education and Training (VET) allows you to do nationally recognised training as part of your Victorian Certifcate of Education (VCE) or Victorian Certificate of Applied Learning (VCAL).
+Studying VET enables you combine general and vocational studies, explore career options and pathways, learn in the workplace and develop skills that prepare you for the workforce and further study.

 The industries you can explore through VET are diverse and include engineering, equine studies, automotive, health services and dance.
 Many students do a VET study during their senior secondary years.
-In 2016 over 50,000 Victorian students were enrolled in a VET certificate.
+In 2017, more than 50,000 Victorian students were enrolled in a VET certificate.

 How do I include VET in my VCE or VCAL?